tvlad1234/pillScopePlus/README.md

 Pressing Up and Down at the same time triggers the auto-calibration function.
 The tip and ground clip of the probed should be coupled together while calibrating.

 ### Measuring things
 The frontend of the instrument makes use of a virtual ground point which is 1.65V above the real ground.
 Because of this, the oscilloscope and the device under test must not be sharing the same ground reference.
-If you need to send data to the computer while measuring a device which shares ground with the scope, you should connect the computer via the UART port, with an opto-isolated adapter, while powering the oscilloscope from an external source.
+If you need to send data to the computer while measuring a device which shares ground with the scope, you should connect the computer via an opto-isolated adapter, while powering the oscilloscope from an external source.

 ### Saving captured wavevorms
-The captured waveforms can be sent to a computer over USB or UART.
+The captured waveforms can be sent to a computer over UART.

 #### CSV Output
-Sending `s` (lowercase s) over USB or UART tells the instrument to output the captured waveform in CSV format, which is compatible with the Tektronix TekScope app.
+Sending `s` (lowercase s) to the UART tells the instrument to output the captured waveform in CSV format, which is compatible with the Tektronix TekScope app.

 ![putty](https://user-images.githubusercontent.com/60291077/177576118-8649bee9-bdd7-459b-9a0d-911d3b135e4e.png)